pmz2025/smallguides/archlinux/file_systems.md

 ## /sbin

 Reserved for the root only. e.g. reboot and shutdown are here.
-/usr/sbin is linked to /usr/bin
+/usr/sbin is symlinked to /usr/bin

 ## /opt